For Students and Parents

 Essex Inn (518) 963-4400

-Old Dock House Restaurant (518) 963-4232
+Old Dock House and Marina (518) 963-4232

 The Adirondack Region offers hiking, swimming, sightseeing, music, plays, museums, shopping, golfing, bicycling, and more.
 Campus is an hour’s travel via car (and ferry) to Burlington, Vermont; 45 minutes to Lake Placid; and 90 minutes to Montreal, Canada.